 Best Flat: Tovolo Stainless Steel 10-Inch Sauce Whisk

-What We Love: Sturdy, dishwasher-safe, good for deglazing
+What We Love: Sturdy, good for deglazing, lightweight

-What We Don’t Love: Water can collect in the handle
+What We Don’t Love: Water can collect in the handle, slippery handle

-It’s also easy to clean since it’s dishwasher-safe.
+I also found the whisk easy to clean since it’s dishwasher-safe.
 Just be sure to dry the whisk by hanging it upside down to make sure all the water drips out of the handle.

 Material: Stainless steel | Dimensions (LxWxH): 10 x 1.5 x 2.75 inches | Weight: 0.2 pounds | Dishwasher-Safe?
 Yes